Statistical inference for a multiscale stochastic model of enzyme kinetics via propagation of chaos: The sQSSA

-Note that the probabilities of the $\sys{Multinomial}$ distribution are not easy to generalise from the standard case of \ac{MM} reaction system with $r=1$ intermediate complex (\ie, when $C_1$ is the only intermediate complex), which has been considered previously in the literature, \eg, \cite{Kang:2014:CLT,Ball:2006:AAM,Enger2023Unified}. \end{myExample}
+Note that the probabilities of the $\sys{Multinomial}$ distribution are not easy to generalize from the standard case of \ac{MM} reaction system with $r=1$ intermediate complex (\ie, when $C_1$ is the only intermediate complex), which has been considered previously in the literature, \eg, \cite{Kang:2014:CLT,Ball:2006:AAM,Enger2023Unified}.
+See \Cref{fig:2_species_sQSSA} for a comparison of the \ac{sQSSA} with Doob--Gillespie trajectories. \end{myExample}